{{org_field_logo}}

 Staff Awareness and Support

-Personal Protective Equipment (PPE) is an essential component of infection prevention and control (IPC) in Supported Living.
-Proper selection, usage, and disposal of PPE helps protect both care staff and service users from the transmission of infections. {{org_field_name}} ensures that all staff have continuous access to PPE and are trained on its correct use in line with Public Health England (PHE) guidelines, UK Health Security Agency (UKHSA) protocols, and CQC requirements.
+Personal Protective Equipment (PPE) is an essential component of infection prevention and control in Supported Living.
+Proper access to PPE, correct usage, and safe disposal help protect both care staff and service users from the transmission of infections. {{org_field_name}} ensures that all staff have continuous access to required PPE and are trained in its correct use, in line with UKHSA guidelines and CQC requirements.

 PPE Provided for Care Staff